fanbyprinciple/noc-fanbyprinciple/extra_projects/contour_dominos/readme.md

 My contribution -

 1. Using square contours in p5.js

+In using this I drew the boundaries from center of square to the edge.

-2. Using for loops instead of switch , because you know I like torturing myself.
+2. Using for loops instead of switch
+Because you know, I like torturing myself.

 live at - https://editor.p5js.org/fanbyprinciple/present/irH3GxBi3